ArkEcosystemArchive/docs-legacy/docs/api/webhooks/README.md

 |---------------|:------:|------------------------------------------------------|:------------------:|
 | Authorization | string | The webhook token defined in the node configuration. | :white_check_mark: |

 ## List all webhooks

+The webhooks resource returns all enabled and disabled webhooks.
+There is thus no need to store all active webhooks client side; as the node maintains a register for you.

 ### Endpoint